Facts, Info, and Questions

 CHIMNEYS (BRICK, STUCCO)

 Unchecked, honey and beeswax is flammable, and this fire hazard poses serious risks for both you and your home.
-Lucky Bees Chimney Repair Service provides visual inspection to keep you safe.
-In addition, we replace chimney caps or install top sealing dampers to prevent future bee infestations.
+In addition, we recommend you replace your chimney caps or install top sealing dampers to prevent future bee infestations.
 It is important to use a pest control company that uses integrated pest management tactics.
 Lucky is not a pest control operator and has yet to find one that will employ what makes less money.

 Learn more about…